-Master Declaration of Covenants, Conditions and Restrictions First Amendment to the Master Declaration Second Amendment to the Master Declaration Third Amendment to the Master Declaration Fourth Amendment to the Master Declaration
+Master Declaration of Covenants, Conditions and Restrictions First Amendment to the Master Declaration Second Amendment to the Master Declaration Third Amendment to the Master Declaration Fourth Amendment to the Master Declaration Fifth Amendment to the Master Declaration

 \sim The purpose of this Master Declaration is to set forth basic restrictions, covenants, limitations, easements, conditions, and equitable servitudes (collectively "Restrictions") that will apply to the entire development and use of all portions of the Properties.
 The Restrictions are designed to preserve the Properties' value, desirability, and attractiveness, to insure a well-integrated, high-quality development, and to guarantee adequate maintenance of the Common Area and the improvements located thereon in a cost effective and administratively efficient manner. \sim